-Include the name of your city on each page of your City Essay.
-Remember that the name of your future city needs to remain the same throughout the competition.
-Check the word count: 1,500 words is the maximum number allowed.
-Word count does not include the title and reference list but does include captions and words that appear within a graphic, illustration, or table.
-Place the exact word count of your essay at the end of the essay (this does not count as part of the word count).
-Count the graphics.
-A maximum of four graphics/ illustrations are allowed.
-Cite your sources.
-Use the Modern Language Association (MLA) format.
-Review your City Essay to ensure it is free of spelling and grammar errors.
-Upload your City Essay as a Word document to the Educator Dashboard at FutureCity.org.
-Cit y Model Checklist Double-check your City Model against the Competition Requirements.
-Complete a City Model ID card.
-Include: - City Name - - School/Organization name - - Scale(s) used for the model or model segments Verify how the model will be transported to the competition.
-Models may sustain damage in transit.
-Teams are encouraged to bring repair kits.
-The model needs to be sturdy enough for staff and volunteers to move it during the competition.
+- Include the name of your city on each page of your City Essay.
+Remember that the name of your future city needs to remain the same throughout the competition. - Check the word count: 1,500 words is the maximum number allowed.
+Word count does not include the title and reference list but does include captions and words that appear within a graphic, illustration, or table. - Place the exact word count of your essay at the end of the essay (this does not count as part of the word count). - Count the graphics.
+A maximum of four graphics/ illustrations are allowed. - Cite your sources.
+Use the Modern Language Association (MLA) format. - Review your City Essay to ensure it is free of spelling and grammar errors. - ] Upload your City Essay as a Word document to the Educator Dashboard at FutureCity.org.